 The plan for CRG projects no change in square footage and a cost increase of about \$5,700 annually for office space between July 2016 and June 2023.
 The plan projects a decrease of 164 square feet per FTE and 92 square feet per user.
 The plan projects a decrease of \$1,616 per FTE and \$669 per user.
-The square footage decrease per FTE is the result of planned growth.
+The decrease in square footage per FTE and per user is the result of planned growth.
 The cost increase is a result of anticipated inflation in lease rates.
 The chart below summarizes the expected square feet and costs by fiscal year for office locations.